Join millions of Canadians who have already trusted Loans Canada

 If you outsource the management of a property to either a business or an individual, you can deduct the fees.
 Another cost that applies is that of paying someone to show the property to potential tenants.
 It also covers administrative organization, managing the books, and collecting rent.

 When you are deducting a repair cost, be sure that it is a clear-cut repair.
-If there is a plumbing issue, an appliance included in the lease breaks, or you repair a window, deduct the cost of the repair.
+For example, you can deduct the cost of repairing a plumbing issue, a broken-down appliance (that is part of the lease), or a cracked window.
 These fall under the category of current expenses.

 Other costs must be capitalized, including anything that adds clear value, extends the lifespan of the property, or results in a fundamental adaptation.
 Converting a two-bedroom to a three-bedroom, wiring, adding a bathroom, and replacing the roof are all capital expenses.